paymaan73/paymaan73/README.md

 - **Operating Systems:** Linux (Ubuntu/RedHat) for virtualization and building email servers.
 - **Containerization & Orchestration:** Docker for deploying projects and Kubernetes for clustering microservices.
 - **Databases:** PostgreSQL, MySQL, Elasticsearch, Redis, Cassandra, and MongoDB.
+- **Message Queues:** Kafka for microservices and message queues, RabbitMQ for message broker systems.
 - **Programming Languages:**
   - Ruby and JavaScript (for web applications).
   - Clojure (for web applications).